DaMexicanJustice/k6/README.md

 ### What is strong and weak typing?
 In computer programming, programming languages are often colloquially classified as strongly typed or weakly typed (loosely typed).
 These terms do not have a precise definition, but in general, a strongly typed language is more likely to generate an error or refuse to compile if the argument passed to a function does not closely match the expected type.
 On the other hand, a weakly typed language may produce unpredictable results or may perform implicit type conversion.
 ### How can they be performed using kotlin?

+#### Strongly typed vs weakly typed examples
+Kotlin is a strongly typed programming language with explicit casting.
+Python is a weakly typed language.

 #### Wildcards
 Using wildcards we can determine if something is of type map.
 Say for instance we have a Map<String, Any?> that takes at least a string as well as any data type.
 If we wanted to evaluate that map variable using if-conditionals, we would need to use wildcards.
 This is because the check is done at run-time where there is no information about the data types.